yhsmedia/preschool/pages/cc_lessons/cc_review_instructions.md

 ### The schedule

-* You have 20 minutes to teach your lesson.
+* You have 20 minutes for each session
+* You will have 3 sessions